AmanJain2903/ScoreIt.AI/README.md

 - Parse and structure unorganized resumes and job descriptions into machine-readable formats.
 - Use LLMs to extract important fields like Technical Skills, Education, Experience, Certifications, and more.
 - Store resumes, JDs, and match results in a MongoDB database.
-- Build a ReactJS frontend for users to upload resumes/JDs and view match scores in real-time.
+- Build a responsive ReactJS frontend for users to upload resumes/JDs and view match scores in real-time.

 ---